 Parking fees at work sites are claimable expense, as well as travel costs between all other work sites.

 Travelling from work to a social function is not a cost that you can claim.
 Likewise, you cannot claim parking fines and other infringements incurred during work-related travel.

-If you are required to travel to a worksite and it involves an overnight stay for one or more nights, you can claim associated costs provided they are not paid or reimbursed by your employer.
+When your worksite travel requires an overnight stay for one of more nights, you can claim associated costs that are not paid or reimbursed by your employer.